bigdatr/bigdatr-backend-challenge/readme.md

 Then to create the databases for local and testing run:

+// TODO: Remove; No longer needed as the setup uses dataentry_app as db, only tests db needed to be created

 ```
 createdb -p 5439 -h localhost -U dataentry_app -e dataentry
 ```